Police recognized for life-saving efforts

 During the ceremony at Tuttle Hall Theater at College of St. Joseph, members of the city police department were recognized for life-saving actions such as disarming a woman who was asking police to shoot her, clearing apartments when police got to a fire ahead of firefighters and, in one case, caring for three children after their mother died abruptly.

 At the fifth annual awards event, police were also recognized for coming to work, sometimes for years at a time, without taking a sick day, helping train other police officers, dedicating themselves to physical fitness and safe driving.
-A few citations were based on arresting someone wanted for a crime but most incidents were not the kind that end in someone being taken away by handcuffs.
+A few citations were based on arresting someone wanted for a crime, but most incidents were not the kind that end in someone being taken away in handcuffs.

 The awards were handed out by Police Chief Brian Kilcullen, Mayor David Allaire and Police Commissioner Sean Sargeant.